 B) the use of Balancing Services.

-The purchase and sale of Short-term Standardized Products by the Operator takes place through auctions, pursuant to the provisions of Article [44B].
+The purchase and sale of Short-term Standardized Products by the Operator takes place pursuant to the provisions of Article [44B].

 The Operator shall make use of Balancing Services in accordance with the procedure described in the provisions of Articles [46] and [47].